Family, friends mourn teacher’s death, seek explanation for shooting

-Family and friends on Saturday morning mourned the death of 26-year-old Ariyana Asurae Jones-Sanders, a teaching assistant and mother of two young children who was fatally shot in her south Sacramento home earlier this month.
+Family and friends on Saturday morning mourned 26-year-old Ariyana Asurae Jones-Sanders, a teaching assistant and mother of two young children who was fatally shot in her south Sacramento home earlier this month.

 Her husband, Marcus Sanders, and the couple’s two children attended the ceremony.
 They sat feet away from a metallic casket adorned with pink and white flowers.
 Next to it, an enlarged photograph of Jones-Sanders showed her wearing a simple black shirt as she flashed a smile.